 FRANK HANS JOHNSTON, O.S.A., A.R.C.A.

-Roger Burford Mason, A Grand Eye for Glory: The Life of Franz Johnston, Dundurn Press, Toronto, 1998.
+Roger Burford Mason, A Grand Eye for Glory: A Life of Franz Johnston, Dundurn Press, Toronto, 1998.

 Private Collection, Toronto